 US$16. bookID # 9348

 WARD, Cyril; Royal Gardens.
-London, NY, Bombay, Calcutta, Longmans, Green And Co, 1912, First Edition, 4to [30.5 x 22 cm]; xi, 182 pp, 32 color plates incl frontis, tissue guards with letter-press, full-page plans, index, orig pictorial gilt decorated cloth, t. e. g., edges lightly rubbed, light foxing on some leaves, a very good+ solid and clean copy.
+London, NY, Bombay, Calcutta, Longmans, Green And Co, 1912, First Edition, 4to [30.5 x 22 cm]; xi, 182 pp, 32 color plates including frontis, tissue guards with letter-press, full-page plans, index, original pictorial gilt decorated cloth, gilt title lettering, top edge gilted., edges lightly rubbed, light foxing on some leaves, a very good+ solid and clean copy.

 Fine color plates from paintings, showing country living of the royals.

 WILLIS, Peter; Capability Brown in Northumberland.
-Newcastle upon Tyne, The Northumberland and Newcastle Society, 1983, reprinted from Garden History, 8vo [24.5 x 18.5 cm]; [157]-183 pp, 22 illus from early sources, bibliog, orig pictorial heavy paper wraps, clean and fine.
+Newcastle upon Tyne, The Northumberland and Newcastle Society, 1983, reprinted from Garden History, 8vo [24.5 x 18.5 cm]; [157]-183 pp, 22 illustrations from early sources, bibliog, original pictorial heavy paper wraps, clean and fine.

 A description of some of the landscape projects of one of the most important landscape gardeners and architects of 18th century England.